intracom-telecom-sdn/mtcbench/README.md

 ## Motivation

-MT-Cbench is an extended version of [Cbench emulator](https://github.com/andi-bigswitch/oflops/tree/master/cbench) which uses threading (Posix threads) to generate OpenFlow from multiple streams in parallel.
+MT-Cbench is an extended version of [Cbench emulator](https://github.com/andi-bigswitch/oflops/tree/master/cbench) which uses threading (Posix threads) to generate OpenFlow traffic from multiple streams in parallel.

 The motivation behind this extension is to provide the ability for booting-up